dan22333/llm-vm/README.md

 1. **GPU Not Available**: Check zone availability of GPU type
 2. **Authentication Errors**: Verify service account permissions
 3. **Model Download Failed**: Check HuggingFace token for gated models

+## Known Bugs 🪲
+The following are some implementation issues to be fixed in the near future.
+- Issues authenticating with hugging_face token for gated models
+- Model fails to load from bucket (but loading from Huggingface and saving to bucket works fine)